 Before cloud computing, companies had to download software or programs to their physical computers or on-premises servers in order to use them.
 For any company, building & managing its own IT infrastructure or data centers can be troublesome.
 Allocating a significant number of IT administrators and resources is difficult even for those who operate their own data centers.

 Cloud computing and virtualization was breakthrough moment in the technology industry.
 Instead of creating & managing their own IT infrastructure & paying for servers, power, etc., cloud computing allows companies to rent computing resources from cloud service providers.
-This saves organizations money in the long run by avoiding the high upfront expenses and complexity of managing their own data centers.
+This saves organizations money in the long run by avoiding the high upfront expenses.
+It also reduces the complexity of managing their own data centers.
 Companies pay only for what they use, such as computing resources and disc space, when they rent cloud services.
 This enables businesses to forecast costs more precisely.

-Businesses save time, effort, and money by letting cloud service providers handle the hard lifting of monitoring and maintaining IT infrastructure.
+Businesses save time, effort, and money by opting for cloud service providers.
+That handles the hard lifting of monitoring and maintaining IT infrastructure.
 The cloud also enables businesses to seamlessly scale up or down their computing infrastructure as and when required.
-In comparison to the traditional on-premises data center architecture, the cloud enables effective collaboration and increased productivity by providing quick access to data from anywhere and on any device with internet connectivity.
+In comparison to the traditional on-premises data center architecture, the cloud enables effective collaboration and increased productivity.
+By providing quick access to data from anywhere and on any device with internet connectivity.

 Is cloud computing secure?

 Cloud providers are particularly concerned about cloud security.
-Vendors have built comprehensive security methods based on encryption and authentication, and they take precautions to ensure that renters do not have access to their neighbors’ data.
+Vendors have built comprehensive security methods based on encryption and authentication.
+They also take precautions to ensure that renters do not have access to their neighbors’ data.

-Generally, servers are regulated by the laws of the country in which they are based which particularly means that the data stored on a European server will be regulated contradictorily than a server in the U.S. Organizations that handle private user data require to be knowledgeable of all regulations that may commit to their cloud solutions.
+In general, servers are subject to the laws of the country in which they are located, which in particular means that data held on a European server will be subject to different regulations than data housed on a server in the United States.
+Organizations that handle private user data require to be knowledgeable of all regulations that may commit to their cloud solutions.

 The Bottom Line